Instructor: Miya Natsuhara

 See Class Sessions for information on how each day of class will be run.

-- Textbook (Optional; Not Required): Building Java Programs: A Back to Basics Approach (Reges/Stepp)
+- Textbook (Optional; Not Required): Building Java Programs by Reges and Stepp (5th Edition)

 - Feedback: You can submit (anonymous) feedback for the class here.

 Computing continues to play an ever-increasing role in today’s society.
 Having an understanding of computing is an essential skill for those in the 21st century; from working in industries more reliant on technology, using computational methods to further scientific understanding, or being an informed citizen in a world with technology all around us.

 This course is a second-level course in computer programming focused on the use of data structures and object oriented programming.
 It assumes students have already taken a first course in some computer language and understand fundamental computing concepts such as control structures (loops and conditionals), variables and data, and arrays.

 - How to solve complex problems by decomposing them into smaller programming tasks, and assess the design trade-offs of particular solutions to these problems.

 - The use of data structures such as lists, dictionaries, and sets to efficiently solve computational problems.